George was elected to Parliament in May 2010 after a 15 year career in and around the Cambridge cluster supporting high growth businesses.

 George has written and spoken widely on the potential of Britain's science and innovation economy to support a sustainable economic recovery and unlock huge trade and inward investment opportunities in fast emerging global markets.
 In Parliament, he has led the Movember campaign and helped lead the Fresh Start EU Reform Group of Conservative MPs, as well as championing a revolution of patient empowerment.

 Following the 2010 election he was appointed PPS to the Minister for Climate Change, Greg Barker MP, and elected Chairman of the All-Party Parliamentary Group on Science & Technology in Agriculture.
 In 2011 he was appointed Government Adviser on Life Sciences to the Minister of State for Universities and Science, Rt Hon David Willetts MP.
 In this role he was closely involved in the development and implementation of the Government's Life Science Strategy announced by the PM in December 2011.
-In 2014, George was appointed the first UK Minister for Life Sciences at the Department of Health and the Department of Business, Innovation and Skills (BIS).
+In 2014, George was appointed the first UK Minister for Life Sciences at the Department of Health and the Department of Business, Innovation and Skills (BIS) and was reappointed to the role following the 2015 general election.

 Founder of The Norfolk Way project to promote and pioneer a new model of a decentralised rural innovation economy, he works closely with local schools and businesses in setting up The Norfolk Way Bursary and Work Club and The Norfolk Way Innovation Awards, and promoting a renaissance of rural entrepreneurship.
 Since being elected in 2010, George has secured major investment for Mid Norfolk: